Fall Prevention Exercises & Balance Training

 - Add non-slip mats in wet areas

-- Keep walkways clear and use stable footwear indoors
+- Keep walkways clear

 For broader Queensland guidance, the Queensland Health Stay On Your Feet resources explain why balance-challenging exercise and strength work are central to falls prevention.

-The best exercises usually combine balance challenge with leg strength.
-Common examples include sit-to-stands, heel-to-toe walking, step-ups, controlled single-leg balance, weight shifts, and safe stepping drills.
-Start near a stable support such as a kitchen bench, then progress slowly as your confidence improves.
+The best fall prevention exercises usually combine balance challenge with leg strength.
+Common options include sit-to-stands, heel-to-toe walking, step-ups, controlled single-leg balance, weight shifts and safe stepping drills.

-Technology and fall prevention
+Technology and Fall Prevention

-Lifestyle habits can either support your progress or quietly slow it down.
+Daily habits can either support your progress or quietly slow it down.
 Focus on:

 - Sleep and energy so reactions stay sharper